 1. May Decrease Inflammation

-You can switch to a natural remedy instead with licorice root extract gels and creams.
-The glycyrrhizin in licorice root relieves the swelling and redness in your skin, much like hydrocortisone (3), (4).
+Skin disruptions caused by pollution, diet, and lifestyle result in increased skin inflammation, itchy, swollen, and red spots, which are treated using topical hydrocortisone creams.
+The glycyrrhizin in licorice root relieves the swelling and redness in your skin, much like hydrocortisone (1), (2).
 The anti-inflammatory properties of licorice can subdue the signs of itchiness and redness.

-Symptoms of skin conditions such as eczema and dermatitis could be easily manageable with licorice extract (5).
-According to studies, the glabridin in licorice could help fight skin inflammation associated with high-glucose stress (6).
+Using licorice extract can help manage the symptoms of skin disorders such as eczema and dermatitis (3).
+According to research, the glabridin in licorice helps combat skin inflammation caused by high-glucose stress (4).

 2. May Combat Hyperpigmentation